aborroy/alfresco-activemq-74/README.md

 When using *Alfresco Enterprise*, customer credentials for [quay.io/alfresco](https://quay.io/organization/alfresco) Docker Images are required.

+In addition, a sample project consuming topic `alfresco.repo.event2` from ActiveMQ is provided in [alfresco-java-sdk-sample](alfresco-java-sdk-sample).

 >> This project has been designed to test the integrations easily, deploying them in *prod* environments would require additional operations and resources.